 1776 Country Club Rd., Woodburn, Oregon 97071

-Home sizes range from 625 to 1,616 square feet, and most floor plans have two bedrooms and one to two baths.
+Home sizes range from about 625 to 1,616 square feet, and most floor plans have two bedrooms and one to two baths.
 An attached one car, sometimes two car, garage, storage areas, a fireplace, and a covered patio are common.
 Upgrades might include granite countertops and hardwood floors.
 Exteriors come in a variety of cedar siding colors, including gray, white, blue and others.
 Roofs are composition shingle.
 Each home has a small front porch.
 Lawns are small - some need a little TLC.
+Pets are welcome.

 The community clubhouse has an exercise room, aerobics studio, indoor pool, library, billiards table, and art studio.
 Its 300-seat auditorium has a full kitchen and hosts weekly dances as well as tournament award shows.
 Line dancing, zumba, mixed chorus, and writers workshop are a few of the community clubs and classes.
 The Country Cottage Restaurant is open to non-members and members and serves breakfast, lunch, and dinner.
+There is also 24/7 security.

 Sandwiched between the Cascade and Coastal mountain ranges, residents are minutes from hiking and biking.
 Woodburn has museums, galleries, and an outlet mall.
 Chemeketa Community College offers a wealth of personal enrichment opportunities.
 The city manages parks, an aquatic center, and a portion of the Mill Creek Greenway Trail.
 Woodburn's La Fiesta Mexicana celebrates the end of harvest with parades,